d/orca-notes/greenplum-partitions/disallow-named-constraint.md

 ## Actual story
-Given our vision on eventually identically naming index-backed constraints with their indices, we need to disallow:
+Given our vision on eventually identically naming index-backed constraints with their indices, we need to disallow the following on partition tables:

-1. name colulmn constraints:
+1. named colulmn constraints:
    - `CREATE TABLE pt (a int, b int CONSTRAINT yolo UNIQUE) PARTITION BY range(b) (END (10));`
-1. table constraint at creation:
+1. named table constraint at table creation:
    - `CREATE TABLE pt (a int, b int, CONSTRAINT yolo UNIQUE(a,b)) DISTRIBUTED BY (a) PARTITION BY range(b) (END (10));`
-1. table cosntraint post-creation:
+1. adding named table cosntraint:
    - `ALTER TABLE pt ADD CONSTRAINT yolo UNIQUE (a,b);`